hamlett-neil-ur/diagnostic_cognitive_model/README.md

 *Traditional* education largely uses time spent in clasroom as a proxy for how much a student learns.
 In competency-based personalized learning, another measure is used:  Evidence of learning.
 The amount each member of a given set of students acquires in a fixed time will vary significantly.
 Evidence of learning — not time spent learning — is the basis for competency-based education.

 Competency-based education requires an aligned curriculum.
 The entire system must be thought of not only as an information-transfer system, but a system for measurement.
-This is refered to alignment.
+This is a big part of what we mean by *alignment*.
+The assessed and enacted facets of the curriculum coherently align to what the intended curriculum specifies.

 <img width="700" src="./ConceptOfOperations/170816 Curriculum Alignment from Porter.png" align="left" >